This post contains affiliate links.

 At the British Open things are a bit slower due to the winds that are typical on links courses and the R&A therefore sets a maximum speed of 10.5 feet.

-Compared to that alot home and office carpets and rugs, particularly those with a tighter nap, will measure about 15 to 18 feet on the stimpmeter.
+Compared to that however many home and office carpets and rugs, particularly those with a tighter ‘nap’, will measure about 15 to 18 feet on the stimpmeter.

-A cheap nylon level-loop pile carpet can even be higher than 20!
+A cheap nylon level-loop pile carpet can even measure higher than 20 feet!